Your Guide to Private Coverage through MNsure

 Private health plans may be new to you.
 The information below will help you learn about the differences between private health plans and Medical Assistance and MinnesotaCare and how to use your new coverage.

-• Most private plans have deductibles (the amount you must pay out-of-pocket for health care for services covered by your health insurance or plan before your health insurance or plan begins to pay).
+- Deductible: The amount you must pay out-of-pocket for health care for services covered by your health insurance or plan before your health insurance or plan begins to pay.

 Why buy private coverage through MNsure?